AnassElhaoussi/jwt-auth/README.md

-"Full-stack MERN app with JWT authnetication"
+"Full-stack MERN app with user authentication and JWT authorization"